-Death toll jumps to 384 after tsunami, quake in Indonesia

-JAKARTA (Reuters) - The death toll from the earthquake and tsunami on the Indonesian island of Sulawesi jumped to 384 on Saturday, authorities said, with many of those killed swept away by giant waves as they played on the beach.
+Quake, tsunami kills at least 48 in Indonesia, hundreds missing

+JAKARTA (Reuters) - Many bodies were found on Saturday along the shoreline of the Indonesian city of Palu on Sulawesi island which was hit by a major earthquake and tsunami, as the death toll rose to 48 people and hundreds unaccounted for, authorities said.

-Strong aftershocks continued to rock the coastal city on Saturday morning after waves up to six metres (18 feet) high swept through the scenic tourist town on Friday, triggered by a 7.5 magnitude earthquake on land.
+Strong aftershocks continued to rock the coastal city on Saturday morning after waves up to three metres (9.8 feet) high swept through the scenic tourist town, triggered by a 7.5 magnitude earthquake on land.

-“When the (tsunami) threat arose yesterday, people were still doing their activities on the beach and did not immediately run and they became victims,” Sutopo Purwo Nugroho, spokesman of Indonesia’s disaster mitigation agency BNPB said in news briefing in Jakarta.
+“Many bodies were found along the shoreline because of the tsunami, but the numbers are still unknown,” said Sutopo Purwo Nugroho, spokesman of Indonesia’s disaster mitigation agency BNPB said in news briefing in Jakarta.

+At least 48 people had been killed and the death toll was expected to rise, said Nugroho.

-Hundreds of people were preparing for a beach festival to celebrate Palu’s anniversary.
+Hundreds of people who were preparing for a beach festival to celebrate Palu’s anniversary were unaccounted for, he said.
 The festival was due to start Friday night.

-Some people climbed six metre (18 feet) trees to escape the tsunami and survived, Nugroho said.

-Photos confirmed by authorities showed bodies being lined up along the street on Saturday, some in bags and some with their faces covered with clothes.
+Photos confirmed by authorities showed bodies being lined up along the street, some in bags and some with their faces covered with clothes.

 Amateur footage shown by local TV stations, which could not immediately be authenticated by Reuters, showed waters crashing into houses along Palu’s shoreline, scattering shipping containers and flooding into a mosque in the city.